WalletWasabi/WasabiDoc/README.md

 Just like the Wasabi wallet software, this documentation is libre and open source under the [MIT license](LICENSE).
 Not only do we appreciate everyone's contribution, but we desperately need it!

-If you have a question, [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues) and if you know the answer, then [make a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):